Charltont13/TimerApp/README.md

 ## Features
 - Two independent timers
 - Start, pause, and reset functionality for each timer
-- Clean and simple UI using custom Material You themes
+- Clean and simple UI using custom themes

 ## Project Structure
 - `models`: Contains data models used in the app.